4 arrested in connection with robbery, fatal shooting of man in South L.A.

 Police did not elaborate on the shooting or what led to the suspects being arrested, except that they worked closely with Metropolitan Division personnel to identify the assailants.

-Officials on Wednesday noted that homicides and shootings have increased across the city and specifically in the South L.A. area compared to this time last year.
+Officials on Wednesday noted that homicides and shootings have increased across the city, specifically in the South L.A. area, compared to this time last year.

-So far this year, there have been 261 homicides in Los Angeles, that’s a 25% increase from this time in 2019, said Captain Ahmad Zarekani, commanding officer of South Bureau’s homicide division.
+So far this year, there have been 261 homicides in Los Angeles.
+That’s a 25% increase from this time in 2019, said Capt.
+Ahmad Zarekani, commanding officer of the LAPD South Bureau’s homicide division.

-Of those, 100 occurred in the South Bureau, the captain said, adding that homicide detectives are “working diligently” to solve those cases.
+Of those, 100 occurred within the South Bureau jurisdiction, the captain said, adding that homicide detectives are “working diligently” to solve those cases.

-There has been an 18% uptick in shots fired calls, which resulted in 149 shooting incidents in the South Bureau, Captain Leland Sands, commanding officer of LAPD’s Metropolitan Division, said.

-Additionally, he reported a 25% uptick in shooting victims, which resulted in 91 victims.
+There has been an 18% uptick in shots fired calls and a total of 149 shooting incidents in the area handled by the South Bureau, said Capt.
+Leland Sands, commanding officer of LAPD’s Metropolitan Division.
+Additionally, he reported a 25% uptick in shooting victims, with a total of 91 victims.

 Sands called on the public to help police decrease shooting violence in the city by reporting information.